Budget fight looms over changes in Medicaid mental health in Michigan

 Under a plan first proposed by GOP Gov. Rick Snyder in 2016, Michigan was to privatize its $2.4 billion public mental health system by turning over state funding to Medicaid physical health plans as part of a plan to integrate physical and mental-health services for low-income patients.

 Proponents said that merger would save millions of dollars while improving care.
-Critics said the switch would leave care for mentally ill and disabled in the wrong hands.”
+Critics said the switch would leave care for the mentally ill and disabled in the wrong hands.”